 Full sustainability policy

-At Twisted Eye, we’re all making a meaningful impact and a minimal impact when it comes to the planet!
-We believe that striving for sustainability should be a given for everyone.
-Today, sustainability isn’t just a trend—it’s a necessity, and it should come with integrity and transparency.
+At Twisted Eye, we believe that sustainability isn’t just a trend, it’s a necessity, and it should come with integrity and transparency.
 Unfortunately, the term “greenwashing” has crept into the conversation, where companies make misleading claims about their environmental efforts just to sell more.
 We’re committed to doing better.
-At Twisted Eye, we’re ready to take on the challenge.
 Our mission is to minimise our environmental footprint while maximizing value.

-From day one, we’ve prioritised sustainable sourcing.
-The materials we choose are not just good for you; they’re good for the planet too.
+2. Sustainable Sourcing: We prioritise sustainable sourcing.
 We exclusively use FSC-certified (Forest Stewardship Council) and PEFC-certified (Programme for the Endorsement of Forest Certification) wood.
 These certifications are global standards for ensuring that the wood we use comes from responsibly managed forests that conserve biodiversity, protect the environment, and support local communities.

-But it doesn’t stop there.
 We're committed to working with local British suppliers as much as possible.
 This reduces the carbon footprint of transportation (less distance traveled means fewer emissions) and supports local economies.
-So when you purchase a piece from Twisted Eye, you’re helping support sustainable forests and fair labour practices right here in the UK.

-Waste reduction is a core part of what we do.
-Every scrap of material counts.
-We take pride in our waste reduction efforts, ensuring that we repurpose as much as possible.
-Leftover wood isn’t thrown away—it’s either turned into new products or recycled.
+4. Waste Not, Want Not: We take pride in our waste reduction efforts, ensuring that we repurpose as much as possible.
+Leftover wood isn’t thrown away, it’s either turned into new products or recycled.
 Wood shavings?
 They’re used as animal bedding.
 We partner with a waste management company that recycles at least 80% of our workshop waste.
 This allows us to minimise our environmental footprint while contributing to a circular economy.

-Packaging is one of those areas where we’re always looking to improve.
-We don’t believe in excess packaging.
-So, we make sure that your Twisted Eye piece arrives beautifully packed using minimal, recyclable materials and where possible reusable packaging.
-The goal is to protect your furniture while ensuring it’s not wrapped in unnecessary layers of plastic or Styrofoam.
-Less waste, more beauty.
+5. Eco-Friendly Packaging: We don’t believe in excess packaging.
+So, we make sure that your Twisted Eye piece arrives beautifully packed using reusableand recyclable materials.
+The goal is to protect your furniture while ensuring it’s not wrapped in unnecessary layers of plastic or Styrofoam that will end up in landfill as there is nowhere else for it to go.

 1. Expanding Sustainable Sourcing:

-As we grow, so does our commitment to sustainability.
-Over the next year, we’ll be expanding our sustainable sourcing even further.
-We’re excited to explore alternative sustainable materials— such as recycled textiles, upcycled wood and reclaimed metals —to make sure we’re offering even more eco-friendly options for our customers.
+We’ll be expanding our sustainable sourcing even further.
+We’re excited to explore alternative sustainable materials such as recycled textiles, upcycled wood and reclaimed metals to make sure we’re offering even more eco-friendly options for our customers.
 We also plan to work with even more local suppliers, reducing our furniture miles and keeping our carbon footprint as low as possible.
-The closer the supplier, the greener the impact!

 2. Education and Transparency:

 That’s why we’re working on creating resources to help you understand what makes something sustainable, why certifications like FSC and PEFC matter, and how you can make more conscious choices in your own life.
-No more gatekeeping—just honest, transparent information that helps you make informed decisions about your home and the products you bring into it.
+Honest, transparent information that helps you make informed decisions about your home and the products you bring into it.

 3. Green Certifications:

-We’re aiming to get some official green certifications over the next year.
+We’re aiming to get some official green certifications.
 Why?
 Because we want to back up our sustainability claims with third-party validation.
-Whether it’s certifications for carbon emissions, materials, or waste, we want to make sure our practices are on point—and that you can trust we’re doing things the right way.
-It’s all about adding credibility to our mission and showing that we’re truly committed to the planet, not just talking the talk.
+Whether it’s certifications for carbon emissions, materials, or waste, we want to make sure our practices are on point and that you can trust we’re doing things the right way.
+It’s all about adding credibility to our mission and showing that we’re truly committed.

 4. Fine-Tuning Waste Reduction:

-Even though we’re already doing great in terms of waste reduction, there’s always room for improvement.
 In the next 12 months, we want to take it up a notch by incorporating even more waste-saving technologies into our production process.
 We’re exploring new ways to minimise waste at every step, from designing more efficient processes to rethinking how we handle scrap materials.
-After all, there’s always a smarter way to do things!

 1. Carbon Offsetting:

-As our company grows, so does our carbon footprint.
-While we’re doing everything we can to minimise it, we know there’s more work to be done.
-That’s why we plan to invest in carbon offsetting projects, such as reforestation and renewable energy initiatives.
-These projects will help balance out the emissions from things we can’t control, like transportation.
+We plan to invest in carbon offsetting projects, such as reforestation and renewable energy initiatives.
+These projects will help balance out the emissions from things we can’t fully control, like transportation.

 2. Renewable Energy:

 Down the line, we’re aiming to power our production facilities with renewable energy sources like solar or wind power.
-We’ve already begun researching clean energy options, and as we expand, we’ll be actively working toward reducing our reliance on fossil fuels.
-The cleaner our energy, the cleaner our entire process becomes.
+We’ve already begun researching clean energy options.

 3. Greener Delivery Options:

-In the future, we want to offer even greener delivery options.
-That means partnering with companies that use electric vehicles for transporting our furniture.
-Reducing emissions from delivery is a top priority for us, and as we grow, we’re going to make sure our deliveries are as eco-friendly as possible.
+Reducing emissions from delivery is a top priority for us and we plan to use electric vehicles for transporting our furniture.
 Electric vehicles and optimised delivery routes will help cut down on carbon emissions and make our delivery process as green as possible.

 4. Take-Back Program: